Bhagavad Gita Chapter 1 Verse 24 Meaning

 What is the main idea of Bhagavad Gita 1.24?

 Sanjaya said, Thus addressed by Arjuna, Krishna stationed the best of chariots, O Dhritarashtra, in the midst of the two armies.
-This verse emphasizes moral dilemma with clarity and purpose.
+Situated within the chapter on Arjuna's Dilemma, this verse contributes to the Gita's exploration of moral crisis and its relationship to compassion.
+The connection...

 How can I apply Bhagavad Gita 1.24 in daily life?